-This degree is designed to develop a valuable combination of technical ability, critical judgement, communication skills and intellectual qualities, preparing you for careers in a wide variety of areas.
+You will also develop a valuable combination of technical ability, critical judgement, communication skills and intellectual qualities.

 During the fourth year you will have the opportunity to specialise in: environmental engineering; geotechnical engineering; transport engineering; or water resource engineering.